bb-io/docs/src/content/docs/apps/Blackbird Utilities.mdx

 - **Sanitize text** removes any defined characters from a text.
 - **Extract using Regex** returns the first match from the provided text using a Regular Expression as input.
 - **Extract many using Regex** returns all matches from the provided text using a Regular Expression as input.
-- **Replace using Regex** use Regular Expressions to search and replace within text
+- **Replace using Regex** use Regular Expressions to search and replace within text.
+- **Replace multiple Regex patterns** use Regular Expressions to search and replace multiple patterns within text.
 - **Convert text to document** Convert text to txt, html, json, csv, doc or docx document.
 - **Convert document to text** Extracts document's text.
 Document must be in docx/doc, pdf or txt format.
 - **Calculate BLEU Score** Metric used to evaluate the quality of machine-translated text by comparing it to a referenced text.